thevillagehacker/Bug-Hunting-Arsenal/blogs/files/Bug_bounty_blogs.md

-# 👨🏻‍💻 Bug Bounty Blogs and Writeups of different vulnerablities - Part 1
+# 👨🏻‍💻 Bug Bounty Blogs and Writeups of different vulnerablities
 ## This is how they hacked Apple
 ***Some of the vulnerailities are explained here, take a look down here***